avalon60/ctk_theme_builder/docs/UserGuide-3.2.md

 If you are wanting to run two instances (separate install locations) of CTk Theme Builder, at the same time, they cannot run on the same port number.

 #### Themes Location
-The default folder for storing your themes, is the ctk\_theme\_builder/user_themes folder.
-However you can elect to change this by clicking the Themes Folder icon.
+The default folder for storing your themes is `~/CTkThemeBuilder/themes`.
+However you can elect to change this by using the *Browse...* button beside the *Themes Location* field.
 This will allow you to navigate to, and select an alternative location.

 NOTE: If you change the theme location at any time, you will need to manually copy / paste your themes from the old location, to the new location, as required.